HobbyChop/mDS/README.md

 Licensed under **[CC BY-NC-SA 4.0](../LICENSE)** (Attribution-NonCommercial- ShareAlike).
 You may build, modify, and share your own mDS for **non-commercial** use, with attribution and under the same license;
 **selling mDS units or derivatives is not permitted**.

+**Intent:** use the mDS however you like, including to make and **sell music** (the license does not cover what you create with it).
+The restriction is only on dealing in the device/design itself: no selling mDS units or kits, no manufacturing for sale, no selling modified firmware/hardware.

 The "mDS" / "sDS" names are reserved by the author (trademark is separate from this copyright license).
 For commercial use, contact the author.